 Below are some of the best PEX crimp and clamp tools on the market.
 Keep all of the important considerations in mind when comparing these products to ensure the best tool selection for a particular project.

 Finding a compact PEX crimper that fits in a toolbox but still provides the leverage required to seal off a PEX joint isn’t easy.
-But for anyone needing just that kind of item, check out the IWISS-FAS Compact PEX Pipe Crimping Tool.
-This crimper uses a high-leverage design that allows the user to apply enough pressure for a perfect seal despite its compact 12.5-inch design.
+But for anyone needing just that kind of item, check out this kit from IWISS.
+The IWISS crimper uses a high-leverage design that allows the user to apply enough pressure for a perfect seal despite its compact 12.5-inch design.

 This PEX crimping kit is more than just an innovative tool.
 It also comes with the jaws required for crimping 3/8-, 1/2-, 3/4-, and 1-inch pipe, plus a PEX cutter, a go/no go gauge, and a hard plastic case to carry it all.

-For a heavy-duty crimping tool that can tackle most PEX-tubing plumbing projects, the Apollo PEX Multi-Head Crimp Tool Kit is worth a look.
-This tool kit comes with the crimper, four sets of jaws (3/8-, 1/2-, 3/4-, and 1-inch), a go/no go gauge, and a wrench for adjustments and calibration.
+For a heavy-duty crimping tool that can tackle most PEX-tubing plumbing projects, choose this kit from Conbraco.
+The kit comes with a crimper, four sets of jaws (3/8-, 1/2-, 3/4-, and 1-inch), a go/no go gauge, and a wrench for adjustments and calibration.
 The jaws swap out with two hex bolts, which the included wrench also fits.

-The Apollo provides plenty of leverage for sealing off plumbing joints, good for creating up to 100 pounds of force.
+The Conbraco tool provides plenty of leverage for sealing off plumbing joints, good for creating up to 100 pounds of force.
 All of the components pack up nicely into the plastic carrying case, keeping everything secure and in one place between projects.

 One advantage that PEX fittings have over copper piping is that in-wall repairs are much easier and safer, but they can still be challenging to reach and crimp.
-The IWISS F1807’s unique design allows the user to get a grip on any 1/2- or 3/4-inch crimp, even in hard-to-reach places.
+The unique design of the IWISS allows the user to get a grip on any 1/2- or 3/4-inch crimp, even in hard-to-reach places.
+This kit comes with two crimping tools—each with a go/no go gauge, alerting the user to calibration issues and potential leaks—while also including a handy tubing cutter.

 Here are some of the most frequently asked questions about PEX crimp tools and their corresponding answers.
 Take a look through this section for any additional information not covered above.